AdobeDocs/campaign-classic-learn.en/help/sending-messages/email-channel/personalizing-emails-create-a-multi-lingual-newsletter-using-conditional-content.md

 level: Beginner
 exl-id: 080f5229-9eae-45b6-b0e0-13b4721ad79c
 ---
-# Personalizing emails - Create a multi lingual newsletter using conditional content
+# Personalizing emails - Create a multilingual newsletter using conditional content

 By configuring conditional content fields, you can create advanced personalization.
 Complete text blocks and/or images are replaced when a particular condition is satisfied.